Law and Society - LLM

 Teaching team includes:

 Dr Ezgi Taşcıoğlu Lecturer (Course Director) – Ezgi Taşcıoğlu joined Keele Law School in 2019.
 After completing her PhD in Law and Society from the University of Milan (Italy), she was a Research Fellow at Birmingham Law School, University of Birmingham.
-Her primary research interests lie in socio-legal studies, the regulation of sex, gender and sexuality, disability law, and social and cognitive justice.
-Ezgi is generally interested in how the law can be a means of justice, and yet at the same time, a source of injustice in relation to specific lives.
+Ezgi’s research ranges across the fields of socio-legal studies, law in everyday life, and social and cognitive justice, and takes an interdisciplinary approach to socio-legal research at the intersections of law, social sciences and the humanities.
+She is the author of a number of peer-reviewed articles and chapters in edited collections, and the co-editor of Supporting Legal Capacity in Socio-Legal Context (2022, Hart).

 Dr Martha Gayoye Lecturer – A socio-legal scholar, Martha has a strong commitment to empirically grounded research that advances social justice and her professional legal experience, lies in constitutional and public law, public finance, devolution, and human rights.
 She is an advocate of the High Court of Kenya, having trained at Moi University and subsequently the Kenya School of Law/Council of Legal Education before enjoying more than seven years of legal professional experience and working briefly with the Kenya National Commission on Human Rights.
 Before commencing her PhD studies, Martha also worked for the Government/public service in Kenya for six years at the Commission on Revenue Allocation, lectured at Mount Kenya University School of Law, and consulted for the Disability Caucus for the Implementation of the Constitution (concerned with the rights of persons with disabilities in the Constitution).